-District grants are block grants that enable clubs and districts to address immediate needs in their communities and abroad.
+District grants are block grants available annually that enable clubs and districts to address immediate needs in their communities and abroad.
 Districts may request up to 50 percent of their District Designated Fund for one grant annually (see Annual Fund-SHARE on page 13).
-Districts manage and disburse these funds to support district- and clubsponsored activities, including vocational training teams, scholarships, humanitarian service projects, and cultural exchanges, provided they are aligned with the Foundation's mission.
+Districts manage and disburse these funds to support district-and club-sponsored activities, including vocational training teams, scholarships, humanitarian service projects, and cultural exchanges that align with the Foundation's mission.